Content on this page was generated by AI and has not been manually reviewed.

 – Trust and transparency: It’s crucial to read a free VPN’s privacy policy.
 Some options have been known to log activity or share minimal data with partners, which undermines the purpose of using a VPN for privacy.

 For Edge users, these choices translate into practical outcomes: Edge extensions are convenient for browser-level protection, but they might not cover all apps on your device.
 If you’re serious about privacy and consistent performance, a system-wide VPN with a clear no-logs policy tends to deliver a more reliable baseline.
+Adguard edge addon for Microsoft Edge: how it enhances privacy, ad blocking, and VPN compatibility in 2026

 Free vs paid VPNs: what you should expect